 A New Look at the Client Experience & Retirement Methodology

-In the early 2002, the Oakland Athletics baseball team made a bold change to their scouting practices.
+In early 2002, the Oakland Athletics baseball team made a bold change to their scouting practices.
 Their goals were to improve their team by identifying undervalued players using statistical measures over traditional subjective analysis.
 This journey was well documented in Michael Lewis’ book, Moneyball: The Art of Winning an Unfair game.

-Looking beyond these probabilities—based on worries about losing money or not having enough to live on—and delivering strategies based on big-picture thinking may help you hit the ball of the park in your client retirement planning.
+Looking beyond these probabilities—based on worries about losing money or not having enough to live on—and delivering strategies based on big-picture thinking may help you hit the ball out of the park in your client retirement planning.